Sourdough Rye Sandwich Bread is a tangy, easy to slice rye bread with a secret ingredient (hint: it’s not the sourdough starter discard).

 Change is a-comin’

 Before we get to our topic for today, I have some news…yes, Dear Reader, I’m shaking things up here at Scotch & Scones.
 I’m going to focus more on the baking side of things, offering you more recipes than ever.
 (Yes, but what about the scotch?)
-For you that look forward to my scintillating whisky reviews, fear not…I’ve got a new Whisky Wednesday series planned.
+For you that look forward to my scintillating whisky reviews, fear not…I’ll still occasionally be bringing you tasting notes of interesting drams I sample.
 All this to-do is my way of keeping this site fresh and relevant (that, and I have so many things on my “to-bake” list, it’s getting ridiculous).

 Always on the lookout

 I love rye bread.
 The standard Jewish rye bread is the one with which I’m most familiar…you know, the one from the deli that’s used for pastrami and corned beef sandwiches, and it’s the best to have with your eggs, toasted with butter (wiping drool off keyboard now).
 I’ve had some rye flour in my pantry for a while, but I’ve never made rye bread until now.
 And not just any ole’ rye bread; no, I adapted a recipe from King Arthur Flour’s Sandwich Rye Bread to make my very own Sourdough Rye Sandwich Bread (you know me…always on the lookout for sourdough starter discard uses!).

 This recipe uses a secret ingredient not normally found in a bread recipe…are you ready?…wait for it…dill pickle juice!
 Not only does it add moisture for texture, the pickle juice adds a nice tang to the bread’s flavor.
 It’s helped in that regard by including dill and mustard seeds, while caraway seeds add that distinctive anise quality present in rye bread.
 A bread any sandwich-eater will love.
 To the kitchen!